 Before every cast ensure that every part of your tackle is still in top condition.
 These fish will find any weaknesses in your set-up and expose them in a savage way, one minute you will have the fish of a lifetime tearing off through the water and in a blink of an eye, it will be gone.
 If this was down to human error (poor knots, blunt hooks, nicks in the line) you will be kicking yourself for a very long time.

-Contact Us: If you want to learn more about the best places to catch Atlantic Halibut and the methods to use, contact our expert team.
+If you want to learn more about the best places to catch Atlantic Halibut and the methods to use, contact our expert team.
 They will be happy to answer any questions you have.
 We also host an exclusive Halibut Fishing Competition in Norway every year.